top of page

 2. Commitment and responsibilities

 Reading the job/internship description should be your first step, as many students find themselves in positions where they are assigned responsibilities that they did not sign up for.
-Read the commitment and responsibilities that you will be assigned, and then apply.
+Read the commitment and responsibilities that you will be assigned to see if they align with your goals, and then apply.

 3. Networking opportunities